Capitals beat Rangers to end skid, hand NY 4th straight loss

+WASHINGTON (AP) — A game that had everything from highlight-reel goals and a fight to a potentially significant injury left one playoff-bound team searching for answers and gave a fading rival a glimmer of hope with plenty of regret about not turning things around sooner.

-WASHINGTON (AP) — Tom Wilson scored against the team he’s ruffled the most during his NHL career, T.J.
-Oshie had two goals with a fight mixed in and the Washington Capitals beat the New York Rangers 6-3 on Saturday, snapping their six-game skid.
+T.J.
+Oshie and Evgeny Kuznetsov each scored twice, Tom Wilson had a goal against the team he’s ruffled the most during his NHL career and Washington Capitals beat the New York Rangers 6-3 on Saturday, snapping their six-game skid.

+“Divisional opponent coming in and big rivalry, emotional game, sometimes those are the ones that a team comes together,” Wilson said.
+“We showed up ready to play.”

-The Rangers’ rough run continued in their fourth consecutive loss, with a costly injury coming on top of another defensive letdown.
+The Rangers’ rough run continued with their fourth consecutive loss, which included a costly injury coming on top of another defensive letdown.
 Top-pairing defenseman Ryan Lindgren left in the first period after taking a hard hit from Oshie into the boards with his left shoulder first and did not return.

+Coach Gerard Gallant had no postgame update on Lindgren’s status.
+But he called the hit “dirty” and “cheap,” and his players immediately knew it wasn’t good.

+“He’s a real heart-and-soul guy who does everything for our team,” forward Chris Kreider said.
+“It definitely hurts the team a lot to lose Ryan like that.
+Really isn’t another Ryan Lindgren, so it’s a big loss for us.”

 Lindgren’s injury could affect New York’s plans ahead of the trade deadline Friday and possibly open the door to acquire longtime Chicago winger Patrick Kane sooner rather than later.
 They also made a couple of off-ice moves during the game to set that process in motion.